sdogruyol/crystal_for_rubyists/book/chapter-07.md

 add 3, 5 # 8
 ```

 This is the same in Ruby!
-We just defined a method that adds two numbers and return.
+We just defined a method that adds two numbers.
 What if we try to add a number to a string?

 First let's do that in Ruby.